Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Concluding Remarks

 \section{Concluding Remarks}

-This paper studies identification and estimation of agent preferences in a model of many-to-one two-sided matching without transfers.
-Monte Carlo simulations reveal how well our estimator performs but also reveals that it suffers from the curse of dimensionality.
-For a reasonably sized problem in practice, we therefore propose a Bayesian approach with a Gibbs sampler.
-Our model encompasses many real-life problems, such as college admissions and school choice in many countries as well as resident matching to retirement homes.
-Our empirical methods can potentially be used to analyze such markets and conduct counterfactuals.
+We study nonparametric identification of agent preferences in many-to-one two-sided matching without transfers.
+We derive a set of sufficient conditions for identification and provide guidance for empirical studies.
+For example, our results clarify the data requirement for the identification of various degrees of preference heterogeneity.
+To take our results to the data of a reasonably sized market, we propose a Bayesian approach with a Gibbs sampler whose performance is illustrated in Monte Carlo simulations.
+Our model encompasses many real-life matching markets, such as college admissions and school choice in many countries, in which our identification results and empirical method can be applied.
+Hence, this paper opens a new avenue for empirical research.

-As an empirical application, we study the match between students and secondary schools in a market in Chile.
-The market is sizable with 9,304 students and 125 schools.
-Our estimates fit the data well.
-In terms of predicting the observed match of each student and the average characteristics of each school's matched students, our model significantly improves upon a random prediction that would essentially set all the coefficients in our model to zero.
+We illustrate our method in the context of secondary school admissions in Chile.
 As an example of the usefulness of the estimates, we consider a counterfactual policy in which students from low-income families are prioritized for admissions to all schools.
 Although the policy benefits low-income students, its effects are small.
-Simply giving low-income students access to schools in Chile does not significantly change their outcomes due to their own preferences.
-Such insights may be difficult to obtain without estimating preferences of both sides, and our empirical methods can help provide an ex-ante evaluation of a range of alternative policies.
+Such insights are difficult to obtain without estimating the preferences of both sides.
+In this sense, our method can help provide an ex-ante evaluation of a range of alternative policies.

-Our paper builds on an important assumption: an agent, such as a college, that accepts many agents from the other side has responsive preferences and values each of its candidate matches independently.
-Relaxing this assumption may require new theoretical tools.
-In particular, it is known that a stable matching may not exist if a college's preferences are not responsive \citep{roth1992two}.
-We leave this extension to future research.